mdp/JsPoker/README.md

 ## Why

 Like many people, I like to play poker and lose money.
-The obvious next step is to automate this.
+The obvious next step was to automate this.

-#### Goals

-MachinePoker (The library behind JsPoker) will eventually be a platform that allows people to play their bots against each other in real time for real money (In jurisdictions that allow it)

-- Anyone with a small amount of programming experience should be able to play.
-- It should be easy to run a tournament for a group of competitors safely (Skilled play vs Clever hacks)
-- Competitors should be able to lose (or win) real money.
-- Hardware constraints (ex.
-Bots are each hosted on their own Raspberry Pi)

-For now, you play against opensource bots via a Pull Request and win if the Travis CI tests pass.

 ## How to play

+1. Clone this repo and run 'npm install'
 1. Modify the existing [challenger bot](players/challengerBot.js)
 1. Tune it to double your money over the course of 25,000 hands (50 Tournaments of 500 hands each)
 1. Test it with `npm test` until your confident it has a good chance of winning.